-The Parish Council is the 'grass roots' tier of local government .
-We are closest to the community we serve and represent.
-It has a duty to serve all residents fairly and equitably, taking into consideration different interests and concerns.
+The Parish Council is the closest sector of local government to the community.
+It has certain powers and duties under the law, and it must serve all residents fairly and equitably, taking into consideration different interests and concerns.

-The Council has strong partnership links with Harborough District Council and Leicestershire County Council in order to influence other decision makers for delivery of services to meet local needs.
+Council has strong partnership links with Harborough District Council and Leicestershire County Council so we can be involved in decisions that affect Kibworth.

 do not receive a salary or an allowance but

 out-of-pocket expenses are covered.
 Elections are held every four

 years when all councillors must be re-elected or stand down.
 Vacancies

 arising between elections can be filled by co-option.
 The council employs a part-time Clerk and a part-time Street Orderly.

 Pat Copson, Roger Garratt, Ian Harrison, Zoe Macefield, Andrew Munro, Mark Newcombe, Caroline Pitcher, Barbara Strevens, Simon Whelband and Steve Woodhouse (Chair).